capactio/capact/docs/investigation/local-hub-psql/README.md

 ## Go

-There are not many solutions when we would like to use Go as the language for our Local Hub:
+There are not many solutions when we would like to use Go as the language for our Local Hub.

 ### [GraphJin](https://github.com/dosco/graphjin)

-- written in Go (but it doesn't help much - read on)
+- Written in Go (but it doesn't help much - read on)
 - You can use YAML config or Go struct config if you build your custom Docker image
-- write custom query resolvers as [SQL functions](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#custom-functions)
+- Write custom query resolvers as [SQL functions](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#custom-functions)
-- generates GraphQL API which is not user friendly.
+- Generates GraphQL API which is not user friendly.
 For example insert/update/patch/delete operations is actually one mutation:

    ```graphql
    mutation {